Music Associates Student Concerto/Aria Competition

 Cal State Fullerton • School of Music

 The competition is open to currently enrolled CSUF music majors.
-Non-music majors enrolled through Extended Education are not eligible.
+Non-music majors enrolled through Extended Education and students graduating in Fall 2022 are not eligible.
 Previous overall grand-prize winners and last year’s first-place division winners are not eligible.

 You may enter only one of 3 categories